interrogator/corpkit/index.rst

    cd corpkit
    python setup.py install

-Parsing and interrogation of parse trees will also require *Stanford CoreNLP*.
+Parsing and interrogation of parse trees will also require *Stanford CoreNLP*. *corpkit* can download and install it for you automatically.

 .. rubric:: Graphical interface